Environmental Science, B.S.

 Weather and Climate | ||

-Students, in consultation with their assigned advisor, must develop a program of study which either provides a broad set environmental science courses or allows students to focus in a defined area.
-Given the current course offerings and faculty expertise at the University, if a student wanted to focus their elective course work, possible areas include: Natural Systems, Climate and Weather, Water Resources, Energy, or Humans and the Environment.
-All Students’ selective courses should include at least 6 hours taken at the 400 level or above.
-All courses may be selected from ENVR designator classes, but if not ENVR classes, then no more than 3 should be from a single discipline and no more than one Research Methods course.
+Students, in consultation with their assigned advisor, must develop a program of study which either provides a broad set environmental science courses chosen from the list below or allows students to focus in a defined area within the concentrations that follow.
+All students' elective courses should include at least 6 hours taken at the 400 level or above.

 Course | Title | Credits |